stonepros/stone/doc/rados/troubleshooting/troubleshooting-pg.rst

 * 1 and 2 repeer, and the objects missing on 1 are queued for recovery.
 * Before the new objects are copied, 2 goes down.

-Now 1 knows that these object exist, but there is no live ``ceph-osd`` who has a copy.
+Now 1 knows that these object exist, but there is no live ``stone-osd`` who has a copy.
 In this case, IO to those objects will block, and the cluster will hope that the failed node comes back soon; this is assumed to be preferable to returning an IO error to the user.

 First, you can identify which objects are unfound with::

-	ceph pg 2.4 list_unfound [starting offset, in json]
+	stone pg 2.4 list_unfound [starting offset, in json]

 .. code-block:: javascript